OpenFurry/honeycomb/flatpage-defaults/about-help-markdown.md

 ## Extensions

 We've just gone over what goes into stock markdown, but the format is definitely extensible, and we've added quite a few add-ons to add more features.

+### Verse

+Above, I gave a poetic example through the use of pre-formatted text.
+For actual poetry and verse, though, there is a more specific format that can be used that won't leave your text looking like code.
+As spacing is left intact, you also don't need to do the two-spaces-after-each-line that you would have to do for line breaks after normal text.
+Just use three single quotes to start a poetry fence:

+'''
+*14* My dove in the clefts of the rock,
+    in the hiding places on the mountainside, show me your face,
+    let me hear your voice;
+for your voice is sweet,
+    and your face is lovely.
+*15* Catch for us the foxes,
+    the little foxes
+that ruin the vineyards,
+    our vineyards that are in bloom.
+'''

+All formatting is obeyed within a fence, as well, so you can italicize/quote/whatever within the fence as shown above with the numbered verses.

 ### Tables